makerscraft/launch-kit/pitch/README.md

 - We start with coding basics, go through software/DB architecture & frontend development to finish on modern web frameworks (Rails).
 - All the way down, we explain best practices used in startups (collaboration techniques on Github, hosting & continuous deployment, etc...)
-- Above all, we change their mindset, and feed their creativity with technical insights.
+- Above all, we change students' mindset and feed their creativity with technical insights.

 ## Platforms & community (what)